Electron beam welding

 Our workplace is equipped with two electronic welders of our own production, which have a cylindrical chamber and a manipulator ensuring rotation and vertical feed of the welded part.
 In both apparatuses, the position of the electron gun on the chamber can be chosen so that its axis is either perpendicular to the axis of the rotary manipulator or parallel to it, and it is therefore possible to perform radial or axial welds.

 As part of contract research, we provide the following additional services:

-- Determination of leakage of components using the helium detector HLT 270 for connections made by el. bundle, vacuum brazed parts and vacuum bushings
+- Determination of leakage of components using the helium detector ASM 340for connections made by el. beam, vacuum brazed parts and vacuum bushings

 - Destructive defectoscopy of performed connections

 - Elemental analysis of EDX and imaging at REM in cooperation with Electron microscopy laboratories in ISI